mahnoor-fatima-saad/M-CAPA/README.md

 sbatch run_training.sh
 ```
 ###### Testing
 1. Download model checkpoints.
-Place model checkpoints in the root of y our parent directory
+Place model checkpoints in the root of y our parent directory (model checkpoints available upon request, will be adding links soon!)
 2. For each variation of our model you will find *best_checkpoint.pt*, and *config.json*.
 Please update all paths and information inside each config to point to the relevant storage locations
 ```
 sbatch run_evluation.sh